nusrobomaster/Dart-FYP/docs/Z Projectile - Electrical & Software.md

 X & Y Deviation is the deviation from the centre of the camera feed (White +) and a set point slightly higher centre of the Target (Red +).
 They give the intermediate servo angles.
 The more the X & Y deviation the more the yaw and pitch servo fins move.

-The set point needs to be higher than the (Red +) as the projectile needs to hit the target which is slightly higher than the green light that it detects and tracks.
+The set point needs to be higher than the (Red +) as the projectile needs to hit the target plate (armour module) which is slightly higher than the green light that it detects and tracks.

 #### 3.7.3 Finding Z Deviation
 <br>